 I wish someone would simply reach out to me and inquire why NONE of the people and friends in my care – after exposure and recovery – have neither of these symptoms.
 I embrace that true to science, we must study what might have been done correctly… Pardon my bragging, but sometimes the solution is just simple, yet ignored!

 My first client out from 17 days under ICU intubation last March 2020 (Intubation is a medical procedure that involves inserting a flexible plastic tube down a person’s throat), has physically fully “recovered” after being placed on a super restricted food diet and strenuous exercise and life-style program.
 I wrote my first findings in April 2020 (blog below), explaining my approach of treating the Covid-19 experience on the human body, as foremost a blood disease.
 Although the medical community at that time still stuck in evaluating what the virus’ consequences are on the human lung.

 By June I had successfully coached five more people infected with Covid-19 and guided them to full recovery as well.
 I recommended then to use my Covid-TCM food suggestions as a preventative, since no vaccines had been available.

-I outlined a substantial Food for Covid (blog) list of items to consume which is still accurate today – even more important for recovery – to counter underlying conditions that are caused by a virus emboldened by our poor food and lifestyle choices.
+I outlined a substantial Food for Covid list of items to consume which is still accurate today – even more important for recovery – to counter underlying COVID long-term conditions that are caused by a virus emboldened by our poor food and lifestyle choices.

 These early findings still guide today’s modern medicinal treatments and have shown effectivity in successfully squashing SARS, MERS and now Covid-19′ lingering symptoms.
 But, it requires to completely abandon bad food behavior that allows Covid variants to manifest or “hide” within our body and activate long-term health interruptions.